kitttn/temptest/SDB-Quick-Start-Guide.md

 <a href="http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg"><img src="http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg" width="640">

 Connect the Jetson USB host port to SDB CON1001 with a micro-B USB cable.
 A lot of debug output should be printed.

+**NOTE ON "A LOT OF DEBUG OUTPUT": ERROR MESSAGES DOESN'T MEAN IT DIDN'T WORK.
+KEEP GOING AND LOOK FOR THE LINES DESCRIBED IN THIS SECTION.**

 This output should include the following lines:

 ```
 usb 2-1.2.1: New USB device found, idVendor=ffff, idProduct=0002